rhel-labs/instruqt/satellite-basics/05-activationkey/assignment.md

 ![createak](../assets/createak.png)

 We'll name this activation key `RHEL9`, select the `Test` environment, select the `RHEL9` content view and then click `save`.

+> __NOTE__: The name of the activation key will be used in the next step of this lab to add hosts.
+The names must match or the hosts will not be registered.

 ![akcreation](../assets/akcreation.png)